hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrisonv3/readme.md

 intended to simplify working with a calculator.
 The positions of the symbols mirror their positions in lower layers.

-Again the thumb keys remain consistent: `shift` and `enter` on the inside keys and `base layer` on the outside left thumb key.
+Again the thumb keys remain consistent: `Shift` and `Enter` on the inside keys and `Base Layer` on the outside left thumb key.
 All three of these keys return the keyboard to the **base layer**.

 ##  How To Compile and Flash the Firmware